 GOAL YKLU-U 14: Provide sufficient and suitable land for industrial uses to help create job opportunities and to promote economic growth.
 POLICIES: YKLU-U 14.1 Locate industries in areas where public utilities are available and have adequate transportation access.
-YKLU-U 14.2 New industrial development should be located in areas that take advantage of access to I-82, Highway 12, SR-24, SR-97, and existing rail and airport facilities.
+YKLU-U 14.2 New industrial development should be located in areas that take advantage of access to I-82, Highway 12, SR-24, SR-97, rail and airport facilities.
 YKLU-U 14.3 Encourage infill and promote efficient utilization of vacant land within areas that are designated for industrial uses.
 YKLU-U 14.4 Encourage development of compact, small-scale high quality industrial parks through Industrial Master Planned Development Overlay (Industrial MPDO).
-YKLU-U 14.5 Allow high quality industrial park or Industrial PD for light industrial uses to be located adjacent to residential neighborhoods, with adequate buffers.
-YKLU-U 14.6 New storage, warehousing, and light industrial development should shall be located in clusters with existing development.
-YKLU-U 14.7 Industrial uses which locate adjacent to residential areas should use effective landscaping of living plant vegetation such as evergreen trees and bushes, open space or other design controls to mitigate noise, glare, and other impacts associated with the uses to ensure that their location will not adversely affect the residential areas.
+YKLU-U 14.5 New storage, warehousing, and light industrial development should be located in clusters with existing development.
+YKLU-U 14.6 Industrial uses which locate adjacent to residential areas should use effective landscaping of living plant vegetation such as evergreen trees and bushes, open space or other design controls to mitigate noise, glare, and other impacts associated with the uses to ensure that their location will not adversely affect the residential areas.
 GOAL YKLU-U 15: Maximize the public service and economic benefits of institutions, while minimizing the adverse impacts associated with their development growth and expansion.
 POLICIES: YKLU-U 15.1 New institutions should be placed where they are compatible with surrounding land uses, and existing institutions should be developed to be compatible with adjoining land uses.
 YKLU-U 15.2 Institutions within established commercial and industrial areas will be regulated under the codes affecting those land use zones.
 YKLU-U 15.3 Access to institutions shall be from the nearest arterial and should not increase traffic on local residential streets.
 YKLU-U 15.4 Institutions that are identified as essential public facilities should meet the policy requirements under the section "Siting Essential Public Facilities" in this Comprehensive Plan.
 YKLU-U 15.5 Citizen participation will be encouraged throughout the planning process.
 YKLU-U 15.6 Require development and expansion of institutions to be reasonably compatible with the adjacent residential neighborhoods, and to reasonably minimize the parking and traffic impacts on the adjacent residential neighborhoods.
 YKLU-U 15.7 Encourage institutions to develop master plans for their future development to ensure that future growth is planned and coordinated specific to the needs of the adjacent residential neighborhoods.
-Master plans may allow institutions to develop more intensively to reduce the amount of property necessary for their future growth.
+Master plans may allow institutions to develop more intensively to reduce the amount of property necessary for their future growth. -- --

-GOAL YKLU-U 16: Work with school districts and private school officials to properly locate school facilities as necessary to maintain high quality education for Yakima residents.
+GOAL YKLU-U 16: Work with school districts and private school officials to properly locate school facilities as necessary.
 POLICIES: YKLU-U 16.1 Encourage the location of new elementary and middle schools within the residential neighborhoods the schools will serve.
 YKLU-U 16.2 Encourage the location of new high schools on the periphery of residential neighborhoods, where access to major roads is available.
 YKLU-U 16.3 Public schools shall be accessible by sidewalks and bikeways.